 The future state of the world depends on the population because total demand for goods and services equals the number of people times demand per capita.

-In IMAGE 3.0, economic variables are used as model drivers for the energy demand model , and non-agricultural water demand contributing to water stress, see (Water model.
-To meet the requirements of the household energy demand model, average income is broken down into urban and rural population, and each population into quintiles of income levels.
+In IMAGE 3.0, economic variables are used as model drivers for the energy demand model, food demand and non-agricultural water demand (Water model).
+To meet the requirements of the household energy demand model, the average income is broken down into urban and rural population, and each population into quintiles of income levels.
 The latter is derived from the assumed uneven income distribution using the GINI factor, a measure of income disparity in a population.
 The macro indicator GDP per capita is also used directly in IMAGE components, such as human health, flood risks, and nutrients (for calculating urban wastewater).
 The agriculture model MAGNET is an economy-wide computable general equilibrium (CGE) model that reproduces exogenous GDP growth projections made in less complex economic growth models, see Agricultural economy.

 Policy and governance

-Scenarios may differ considerably with regard to assumptions on implicit or explicit policies that reflect alternative future developments in human and natural systems, and assumptions on the evolution of governance structures and institutional settings.
-While policy thinking may vary, a key scenario split in IMAGE is more focus on the shorter term and/or on material wealth, or focus on longer term sustainability concerns.
-Based on this, inter-regional and/or inter-generational equity may be awarded more or less weight as an underlying future trend.
-As mentioned under culture and lifestyle, such assumed directions in overall policy have the potential to influence almost all relevant scenarios and model drivers.
+Scenarios may differ considerably with regard to assumptions on implicit or explicit policies that reflect alternative future developments in human and natural systems and assumptions on the evolution of governance structures and institutional settings.
+For instance, scenarios may emphasize the maximization of material consumption or long-term sustainability concerns.
+Based on this, inter-regional and inter-generational equity may be awarded more or less weight as an underlying future trend.
+As mentioned under culture and lifestyle, such assumed directions in overall policy can influence almost all relevant scenarios and model drivers.
 Other policy factors can be concern trade and technology preferences.

-In addition to alternative policy directions, other important factors are developments in governance structures and institutions in different world regions, or in groups of regions sharing certain characteristics.
-For instance, this may concern high-income industrialised countries, medium income emerging economies, or low-income developing countries.
+In addition to alternative policy directions, other essential factors are developments in governance structures and institutions in different world regions or groups of regions sharing specific characteristics.
+For instance, this may concern high-income industrialized countries, medium-income emerging economies, or low-income developing countries.

 Other elements may also make some policy measures and instruments more or less plausible.
 For example, a concerted and jointly implemented global climate mitigation strategy is less conceivable in a world with diverging regions primarily pre-occupied with short-term domestic interests and weak intergovernmental bodies.

-At scenario level, the assumed technical progress is the key driver of economic growth.
-Given an effective labour force, the increase in labour productivity delineates the potential for economic growth.
-In scenarios, it is generally assumed that the degree of technical progress is reflected in all areas where technology plays a role.
+At the scenario level, the assumed technical progress is the key driver of economic growth.
+In scenarios, it is generally assumed that technical progress is reflected in all areas where technology plays a role.
 Thus, an assumed rapid growth in technology leading to high economic growth implies that technological options in specific sectors (e.g., energy and agriculture) will also develop relatively quickly.
 However, the directions of technological change may differ within and across sectors.
-For example, renewable energy technologies may improve more rapidly than fossil fuel based technology.
+For example, renewable energy technologies may improve more rapidly than fossil fuel-based technology.
 Thus, this is an uncertain factor.

-In the energy sector (see Energy supply and demand), technology improvements over time are largely governed by an endogenous mechanism that links technology cost to the cumulative capacity, learning by doing.
-Technological factors in agriculture are estimated exogenously, based on historical data and projections from the literature on crop and livestock productivity, efficiency in water and fertiliser use, and performance of irrigation systems.
+In the energy sector (see Energy supply and demand), technology improvements over time are primarily governed by an endogenous mechanism that links technology cost to the cumulative capacity, learning by doing.
+Technological factors in agriculture are estimated exogenously, based on historical data and projections from the literature on crop and livestock productivity, efficiency in water and fertilizer use, and performance of irrigation systems.

 Culture and lifestyle

-For comparable levels of affluence, observed consumption behaviour differs greatly between countries and regions, and to a lesser extent within countries.
-The modal split for passenger transport by walking, bicycle, car, bus, train, boat and aircraft depends on income, but also on engrained traditions and habits of social groups.
-Food preferences depend on availability and affordability, and also greatly on cultural factors, such as religion (e.g., no pork for Jewish and Islamic households, and no beef or no meat at all for Hindus), and on tradition, values and health concerns.
+For comparable levels of affluence, observed consumption behaviour differs significantly between countries and regions and to a lesser extent within countries.
+The modal split for passenger transport by walking, bicycle, car, bus, train, boat and aircraft depends on income and engrained traditions and habits of social groups.
+Food preferences depend on availability, affordability and cultural factors, such as religion (e.g., no pork for Jewish and Islamic households, no beef or meat at all for Hindus), and on tradition, values and health concerns.
 In addition, behaviour may be influenced by concerns about environmental degradation, animal welfare, inter-regional and inter-generational equity, and other issues according to dominant social norms and values.

 Consumer preferences and lifestyles may change over time, as may norms and values.
 The direction and rates of change can be inferred from the underlying scenario storyline.
 Policies may be put in place to enable, encourage or even induce change, given sufficient public support.